NATO forces demonstrate rapid HIMARS deployment and joint fires capabilities

 |1

-This work, NATO forces demonstrate rapid HIMARS deployment and joint fires capabilities, by SPC Hunter Carpenter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NATO forces demonstrate rapid HIMARS deployment and joint fires capabilities, by PFC Brent Lee, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.